-The Oklahoma Department of Environmental Quality is in the process of developing Oklahoma's 2016 Integrated Report.
-The Integrated Report combines into one document the reporting requirements under the Federal Clean Water Act (CWA) Section 305(b) -Surface Water Quality Assessment - and the reporting requirements under CWA Section 303(d) - List of Impaired Waters
+Oklahoma DEQ is in the process of developing Oklahoma's 2020 Integrated Report.
+The Integrated Report combines the reporting requirements under the Federal Clean Water Act (CWA) Section 305(b) - Surface Water Quality Assessment, and the reporting requirements under CWA Section 303(d) - List of Impaired Waters.

 The Integrated Report is a biennial assessment of all Oklahoma waterbodies.
-The methods used to develop/revise the Integrated methods used to develop/revise the Integrated Report are described in the Continuing Planning Process (CPP) document.
+The methods used to develop the Integrated Report are described in the Continuing Planning Process (CPP) document.
 One goal of the CPP is to provide an objective and scientifically sound waterbody assessment listing methodology.
-The CWA requires states to develop Water Quality Standards (WQS) and have designated beneficial uses assigned to all waterbodgies.
-Beneficial uses assigned to all waterbodies.
-Beneficial uses are the kinds of activities that a waterbody can be used for including but not limited to drinking, fishing, swimming, recreation, and irrigation.
+The CWA requires states to develop Water Quality Standards (WQS) and have designated beneficial uses assigned to all waterbodies.
+Beneficial uses are types of activities and resources provided by a waterbody, including but not limited to fishing, swimming, recreation, irrigation, and drinking water.

-The waterbodies that can't meet minimum WQS are considered to be "impaired" and are listed as such on the 303(d) List of Impaired Waters.
-DEQ develops plans - known as Total Maximum Daily Loads (TMDLs) - with goals and pollution control targets for improving water quality in impaired waterbodies so that the waterbodies can achieve their WQS beneficial uses.
+The waterbodies that do not meet minimum WQS are considered "impaired" and are listed as such on the 303(d) List of Impaired Waters.
+DEQ develops restoration plans - known as Total Maximum Daily Load (TMDL) reports - with goals and pollution control targets for improving water quality in impaired waterbodies so that the waterbodies can achieve their WQS beneficial uses.
 The 303(d) list is also used to establish priorities for TMDL development.

 Federal regulations governing the 303(d) listing process and TMDL development are found in 40 CFR Part 130.
-The Environmental Protection Agency (EPA) releases their Integrated Reporting guidance to assist states in developing Integrated Reports.
-EPA emphasized that their Integrated Reporting guidance does not alter the statutory provisions in sections 305b and 303d of the CWA, nor does it change existing rules development waterbodies lists previously discussed
+The Environmental Protection Agency (EPA) provides Integrated Reporting guidance to assist states in developing the Integrated Report.